Arka-Bhowmik/mri_triage_normal/training/a_unet_training_readme.md

 # INSTRUCTION FOR TRAINING U-NET

-This folder contains a U-Net training script namely "training_unet.pynb" used for training a u-net net work.
-In order to train the U-net, binary mask acts as a ground truth which is created using a matlab application "create_mask.mlx".
+This folder contains a U-Net training script namely "training_unet.pynb" used for training a u-net network.
+To train the U-net, binary mask acts as a ground-truth which was created using a matlab application "create_mask.mlx".
 For creating the mask using the matlab code, one can follow the below steps

 ### I. MASK CREATION STEPS